How much time does the IRS have to come after me for unfiled returns?

 If you do not file a return, the IRS technically has forever to assess taxes as the statute of limitations of assessment (ASED) does not begin to run.
 But, some good news!
 The IRS policy is that if you do decide to get up to date and file old returns, you only need to go back and file for the past 6 years.
 In some circumstances, you may have to go back a little bit further.

-This is another reason why you want to act quickly.
+This is another reason why we want to act quickly.
 The rules are written totally in the IRS's favor.
 While the IRS has forever to assess you if you don't file, you only have 3 years from the date the tax return was due, or two years since the date of payment to file a return to claim a refund.

 The IRS hasn’t contacted me about my unfiled tax returns.
 Why should I bother?